Edit Images Before Uploading Them To Your WordPress Media Library

 We’ll go over them step by step.

-#1 Loading the pintura-input styles and script
+#1 Loading the pintura, and pintura-input styles and scripts

 Let’s navigate to our themes functions.php file.
 We can find it in the admin menu by clicking Appearance -> Theme Editor -> Theme Functions.